Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

 - Rollover IRA: Have you ever moved jobs?
 Did you move your 401(k) to an IRA?
 Rollovers mean that you moved eligible assets from an employer-sponsored plan, such as a 401(k) or 403(b), into an IRA.

-The IRA contribution limit is $6,000 in 2020.
+The IRA contribution limit is $6,000 in 2021 or $7,000 for those ages 50 and above.
 The IRS also says that many of the rules for traditional IRAs are the same for the following plans:

 - SIMPLE IRA plan